sisap-challenges/sisap-challenges.github.io/tasks.md

 tags = ["LAION2B", "Task A", "Task B", "Task C", "similarity search challenges"]
 +++

+# Tasks of the Implementation Challenge and Demo Track

 \tableofcontents <!-- you can use \toc as well -->

 ## Task A: Indexing and searching a LAION-5B deep features subset